Western Blot Protocol - BSA Blocking

 1. Protein samples are loaded onto Criterion TGX Precast Gels, 4–20% polyacrylamide (Bio-Rad, Hercules, CA, USA).
 The electrophoresis is run according to the manufacturer’s protocols.

-2. The proteins are transferred from the gels to PVDF membranes through semi-dry transfer using Trans-Blot® Turbo transfer system (Bio-Rad, Hercules, CA, USA) according to the manufacturer’s protocol.
+2. The proteins are transferred from the gels to PVDF membranes through semi-dry transfer using the Trans-Blot® Turbo transfer system (Bio-Rad, Hercules, CA, USA) according to the manufacturer’s protocol.

 Immunodetection